jukrb0x/HumanFallFlat/README.md

 The file index of this project is the following:

 HumanFallFlat
-├── Assembly-CSharp.sln         # The Visual Studio project file
+|-- Assembly-CSharp.sln　　　　 　 The Visual Studio project file
-├── README.md                   # The introduction file of this project
+|-- README.md　　　　　　　　　　The introduction file of this project
-├── docs                        # This folder is used to store all documents
+|-- docs　　　　　　　　　　　 　　 This folder is used to store all documents
-│   ├── README_cn.md            # The introduction file of this project by Chinese
+|　　　|-- README_cn.md　　　　　The introduction file of this project by Chinese
-│   ├── single_README.md        # The introduction file of the single folder
+|　　　|-- single_README.md　　 　 The introduction file of the single folder
-│   └── single_README_cn.md     # The introduction file of the single folder by Chinese
+|　　　|-- single_README_cn.md　　The introduction file of the single folder by Chinese
-├── reference                   # This folder is used to store all references
+|-- reference　　　　　　　　 　　　 This folder is used to store all references
-│   └── win                     # This folder is used to store all references in Windows
+|　　　|-- win　　　　　　　　　　　This folder is used to store all references in Windows
-│       ├── *.dll               # All dll files in the game
+|　　　　　　|-- \*.dll　　　　　　　　All dll files in the game
-├── single                      # This folder is used to store all about the single-file code
+|-- single　　　　　　　　　　　　　 This folder is used to store all about the single-file code
-│   ├── Assembly-CSharp.cs      # The source code of the game in a single file
+|　　　|-- Assembly-CSharp.cs　　　The source code of the game in a single file
-│   ├── complie_code.txt        # The csc command line is used to compile Assembly-CSharp.cs
+|　　　|-- complie_code.txt　　　　　The csc command line is used to compile Assembly-CSharp.cs
-│   └── csc_generator.py        # The python script is used to generate the csc command line
+|　　　|-- csc_generator.py　　　　　The python script is used to generate the csc command line
-└── src                         # This folder is used to store all source code files
+|-- src　　　　　　　　　　　　　 　 This folder is used to store all source code files
-    ├── *.cs                    # The C# source code files
+　　　 |-- \*.cs　　　　　　　　　　　 The C# source code files
-    ├── Assembly-CSharp.csproj  # The C# project file
+　　　 |-- Assembly-CSharp.csproj　 The C# project file

 <br />